yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 3/README.md

         * User: `admin`.
         * Get Password: `oc get secret <instance-name>-controller-admin-password -o jsonpath='{.data.password}' | base64 --decode`
     * **Git Repo Credential:**
-        * Name: `GitLab/GitHub Credential`
+        * Name: `GitHub Credential`
         * Type: `Source Control`
-        * Username: ?????????
+        * Username: Your GitHub username (from section 3.0)
-        * Token: ??????????????
+        * Password/Token: Your GitHub Personal Access Token (from section 3.0)

 ### 3.2 Exercise: Creating the Project in EDA

 1. Go to `Projects` -> `Create project`.
 2. Name: `OpenShift Alerting Project`.
-3. Point to your forked Git repository URL and select your Git credential.
+3. Point to your forked Git repository URL and select the `GitHub Credential` you created in section 3.1.
 4. Click `Save` and wait for the project to sync.

 ### 3.3 Exercise: Referencing the Decision Environment